Other products

 Cefapirin 300 mg

-(equivalent to 383.3 mg cefapirin benzathine)
+(equivalent to 383.3 mg cefapirin benzathine) Excipients:

-Intramammary suspension.
 Creamy, oily suspension.

-4.1 Target species
+3.1 Target species

 Cattle (Dairy cow at drying-off)

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 For the treatment of subclinical mastitis at drying-off caused by Staphylococcus aureus, coagulase-negative staphylococci, Streptococcus agalactiae, Streptococcus dysgalactiae and Streptococcus uberis susceptible to cefapirin.

-4.3 Contraindications
+3.3 Contraindications

 Do not administer to animals which are known to be hypersensitive to cephalosporins, other beta-lactam antibiotics or to any of the excipients.
-Do not use in animals suffering from severe renal disease.

 In animals suffering from renal impairment use only following a benefit/risk assessment performed by the responsible veterinarian.

-Use of the product should be based on susceptibility testing of the bacteria isolated from the animal.
+Use of the veterinary medicinal product should be based on susceptibility testing of the bacteria isolated from the animal.
 If this is not possible, therapy should be based on local (regional, farm level) epidemiological information about susceptibility of the target bacteria.
-Use of the product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefapirin and may decrease the effectiveness of treatment.
+Use of the veterinary medicinal product deviating from the instructions given in the SPC may increase the prevalence of bacteria resistant to cefapirin and may decrease the effectiveness of treatment.
 Official, national and regional antimicrobial policies should be taken into account when the product is used.

 Do not use the cleaning towel if lesions are present on the teat.

-Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals:

 Penicillins and cephalosporins may cause hypersensitivity (allergy) following injection, inhalation, ingestion or skin contact.
 Hypersensitivity to penicillin may lead to cross sensitivity to cephalosporins and vice versa.
 Allergic reactions to these substances may occasionally be serious.